The Life Expectancy of Solar Panels

 Solar panels are only as good as their inverter.
 Traditional string inverters have a shorter lifespan than solar panels, normally around 10-15 years.
 If your inverter is not allowing the maximum amount of energy to be processed then you are not getting the most from your solar panels.
 Keeping your inverter up to date and in good condition could extend the amount of years you can benefit from clean, free solar power.

 Ways To Maintain Solar Panels

-The life expectancy of solar panels may well be forty years in some cases, and maybe a little bit longer if they are maintained well, and there are a few ways to sustain the efficiency of the panels.
+The life expectancy of solar panels may be over forty years in some cases, if they are maintained well.
+There are a few ways to sustain the efficiency of your solar panels.

 After installation the panels should be fairly self sufficient, apart from an annual or biannual cleaning.
 Here are our tips for cleaning your solar panels:

 - Solar panels can get very hot during the day.
 If you need to clean them you should do so in the morning or evening.